MarvinLer/pypownet/doc/source/installation.rst

 Retrieve the Docker image::

     sudo docker pull marvinler/pypownet:2.1.1

 This docker image contains all the necessary dependencies built on top of a Linux distribution.
 The sources of pypownet are available under the **pypownet** folder.
-See Usage Example for launching the image.
+See :ref:`docker_launch` for launching the image.

 Without using Docker
 ====================